 A strenuous exercise regimen

 When you burn too many calories, your body doesn’t have enough energy to keep all its systems running.
-This can lead to a hormonal imbalance that throws off your menstrual cycle, leading to missed or late periods.
+More strenuous workouts can increase hormone release that can affect your menstruation.

 Periods typically go back to normal as soon as you lessen training intensity or increase your caloric intake.